bradfordcp/capstone-retail-demo/docs/student-instructions.md

 a presentation that summarizes the approaches taken.
 This presentation should reflect the main selling points of DataStax Enterprise for Target's use case.
-In addition, it is crucial to leverage cutting-edge offerings, like Spark, that can provide Target real-time analytics with the native performance wins of a DSE system.
+In addition, it is crucial to leverage cutting-edge offerings, like Spark, that can provide Target real-time analytics with the native performance wins of the DataStax Enterprise suite.

 For this presentation, assume you are presenting what you achieved to Target as a DataStax certified Partner.
 Think about what is most important for them to